Interview with Rory Solomon, Managing Director

-Could you tell us more about Sicame and its history?
+Could you tell us more about Sicame's history and its core activity?

 Sicame is specialised in cable connectors and fittings for overhead or underground electrical networks as well as safety equipment for the maintenance of such networks.
 Groupe Sicame was started in Corrèze (France) after WWII by two engineers, Bernard Lachaud and Marcel Prodel, to supply products for EDF (Electricity de France) the state-owned electricity provider in France.
 The company grew steadily over the following decades and started to expand internationally in the late 70’s with exports to North Africa and later on to Indonesia.
 Early in the 80’s, Sicame’s strategy became global and Sicame started to set-up affiliates around the world outside of Europe.
 RNJ, a Perth-based company became an agent for Sicame in Australia.
 A few years later, in 1989, Sicame offered to purchase shares in RNJ and created RNJ-Sicame its Australian affiliate, which became Sicame Australia in 2002.
 More recently, in 2015, there has been a change of ownership, with Equistone, a French investment company, acquiring more than 50% of the Sicame Group.
 With the change of ownership in 2015 came a complete management restructure.
 The whole Sicame group has been reorganised regionally, with several strategic business units (SBU) and Sicame Australia is now part of the SBU Distribution with close ties to Singapore where our former MD is now based.

 Can you describe your personal background and your role within Sicame Australia?

-How do you envision the future of your company and how can FACCI help you achieve your new goals?
+How do you envisage the future of your company and how can FACCI help you achieve your objectives?

 © 2017 FRENCH AUSTRALIAN CHAMBER OF COMMERCE